davidhallen/Victorious-Secret/README.md

 - Product_Description.pdf

 ## Buildning & Installation
-Please see the 'Developer_manual.pdf' that can be found in the docs directory.
+Please see the `Developer_manual.pdf` that can be found in the docs directory.

 ## Creators
 - Piotri Neto